alexl8819/room-homepage/README.md

 ### What I learned

 This was my first actual attempt of writing my own mobile nav without the use of a third party library.
 I am ok with it overall however I definitely think there could be improvements such as the translucent mask that does not fully cover the viewport (admittedly a bug).
 I also decided to use no JS framework for this one as I wanted to go as bare-bones as possible and rely mainly on CSS.
-I want to prove that you don't always need to use a framework to stay within the KISS principle.

 ### Continued development